Skip to content

 Same scenario, multi-stage

-The .lgs workload that runs your load test also drives continuous monitoring and Citrix-vs-AVD baseline comparison.
+The `.lgs` workload that runs your load test also drives continuous monitoring and Citrix-vs-AVD comparison via the same engine.
 No re-authoring.

 Live orchestration